pkgconf [![test](https://github.com/pkgconf/pkgconf/actions/workflows/test.yml/badge.svg)](https://github.com/pkgconf/pkgconf/actions/workflows/test.yml)

 pkgconf is compiled using [Meson](https://mesonbuild.com) on Windows.
 In theory, you could also use

-Meson to build on UNIX, but this is not recommended at this time as it pkgconf is typically built
+Meson to build on UNIX, but this is not recommended at this time as pkgconf is typically built

 much earlier than Meson.